 Though this could be because if it was useable in the game, it would be a serious Game Breaker.

 Woodruff And The Schnibble Of Azimuth: Using the Discerning Formula on the three cup man makes Woodruff realize that the man is cheating, and how he does it.
 However, up until that point, it is completely possible to win against him by abuse of Save Scumming, which shouldn't be possible if he was actually cheating.

 Streets of Rage 3 starts with a cutscene where the five characters decide to shake up the mooks for information.
 After a few levels of assaulting mooks by yourself, everyone else appears for another cutscene and says "This is useless.
 No-one told us anything."
 How could they?
 I just kicked the crap out of anyone who came close.
 And where the hell have you been, anyway?

 In the arcade version of Double Dragon 3, there is a third Lee brother named Sonny, plus three different sibling teams consisting of three brothers each (the Chin, Oyama, and Urquidez brothers).
 However, only Billy and Jimmy are shown in the opening and ending, and only a single member of each of the other sibling teams are shown in the ending.

-In Final Fight, you can beat the final boss Belger with any of the three characters or with two characters in the 2 player mode and the character that gives the final blow (that can be a simple punch or a special move) will throw Belger through the window.
+In Final Fight, you can beat the final boss Belger with any of the three characters or with two characters in the 2 player mode, and the character that gives the final blow (that can be a simple punch or a special move) will throw Belger through the window.
 However, in Final Fight 2, it is revealed that Cody was one who rescued Jessica and threw Belger out with an uppercut (the final move of his combo).
-Also, no mook is seen lying on the ground despite the fact that you fight countless of them while fighting Belger.
+Also, no mook is seen lying on the ground, despite the fact that you fight truckloads of them while fighting Belger.